rcgsheffield/Sheffield_RCC_Docs/pilot/limitations-considerations.rst

 Ronin provides access to a handful of GPU backed :term:`AWS instances<instance>`,given there are so many options we've decided to keep to providing one pre-configured package.

-The **"Ubuntu 20.04 LTS - NVIDIA Drivers"** package comes with drivers and software pre-configured to work with Ronin's remote desktop solution Nice DCV, allowing you to skip the somewhat teadious configuration steps.
+The **"Ubuntu 20.04 LTS - NVIDIA Drivers"** package comes with drivers and software pre-configured to work with Ronin's remote desktop solution Nice DCV, allowing you to skip the somewhat tedious configuration steps.

 .. note::
     If you choose to use the standard Ubuntu package with a GPU backed machine and install the desktop environment via Ronin Link